Skip to main content

 4. Operator calls escrow.authorize() to lock funds

-7. After escrow period: Authorized address(es) call operator.release(paymentInfo, amount) (e.g., receiver, designated address, or both)
+7. After escrow period: Authorized addresses call operator.capture(paymentInfo, amount) (for example, receiver, designated address, or both)

-8. Operator checks RELEASE_CONDITION (configurable - can include time checks, role checks, etc.)
+8. Operator checks CAPTURE_PRE_ACTION_CONDITION (configurable, can include time checks or role checks)

 9. Operator calls escrow.capture() to transfer funds to receiver